 The visitor center includes an auditorium that is used for several different purposes throughout the year.
-During the spring and fall, the auditorium is used for school groups and contains a series of movable, hands-on exhibits to help teachers and students connect the park with their curriculum.
+During the spring and fall school trip seasons, it is used with school groups, and a series of movable, hands-on exhibits designed for that room help teachers and students connect the park with their curriculum.
 In summer, the park's interpretive movie is regularly shown in the auditorium.

-The visitor center also provides a small space for changing exhibits, which hosts seasonal art exhibits, children's exhibits, or temporary displays.
+The visitor center also provides a small space for changing exhibits, allowing for seasonal art exhibits, childrens' exhibits, or temporary displays.
 The Western National Parks Association maintains a year-round bookstore in the visitor center, and entrance fees are collected at the building October through April.

 Scheduled interpretive programs are offered at the park most days from late May through September, and are designed to help visitors make emotional and/or intellectual connections with park resources.
-Interpretive programs are also offered October to April on a limited basis, or by request (for groups).
+Interpretive programs are also offered October to April on a limited basis, or by request for groups.
 Programs include short talks at the visitor center, guided interpretive walks or hikes on the dunes or in the foothills, and evening ranger talks and other programs in the campground amphitheater.
-Sample topics include geology, hydrology and geography, ecology and ecological systems, natural processes (wind, water, etc.), human connections with the dunes over time, the high country of the national preserve, and programs tailored for children.
+Sample topics include geology, hydrology, and geography, ecology and ecological systems, natural processes (wind, water, etc.), human connections with the dunes over time, the high country of the national preserve, and programs tailored for children.